 - 1. Follow the timeline provided in the guide and start allocating tasks early - 2.
-2017 guide was a bit difficult to follow so feel free to send an email to the convenors for further clarification. - 3.
-You do not have topics set up for you it is more of a mix and match.
+Feel free to send an email to the convenors for further clarification. - You do not have topics set up for you it is more of a mix and match.
 So, choose something that is doable i.e. have abundant of relevant journal articles or resources. - 4.
 Once you have decided on the topic, don't forget to consult the convenors - 5.
-Complete the tasks early and do not leave it to the last minute! - 6.
-As with other assignments, you could try and appeal for an extension should you find your group in a very difficult situation.
+Complete the tasks early and do not leave it to the last minute! - As with other assignments, you could try and appeal for an extension should you find your group in a very difficult situation.

-ADULT HEALTH - 1 (AH-1)
+ADULT HEALTH 1

 AH-1 is a 6-week course that delves into 4 of the core systems of internal medicine - Cardiovascular, Respiratory, Renal and Abdominal.
 Things go by very quickly in this course with these major disciplines getting only about a week each.
 It can be helpful to read up on some Phase 1 content before commencing each discipline in this course (e.g. reading up on the basics of renal physiology before commencing nephrology).

 The 6 weekly themes for the course are based on some of the most common presentations encountered in clinical medicine and will form the basis of weekly CMTs - Syncope, Dyspnoea, Oedema, Renal Impairment, Abdominal Pain/Diarrhoea and Gastrointestinal Bleeding.
 Lectures and tutorials at uni and hospital will help you to formulate differential diagnosis and understand the basics of management for each presentation.
 During this course your clinical school will schedule the opportunity to see some very interesting surgeries and highly specialised procedures.

-Components of this course form a significant part of clinical knowledge and skills required for ICE as summarised below:
+Components of this course form a significant part of clinical knowledge and skills required for ICE as summarised to the right: